 A teacher is a strong personality, who is trusted for their rich background and experience.
 I believe that the teacher’s role cannot be narrowed to facilitating someone’s knowledge or just authoritarian projection of information, not a robotic exercise of some everyday functions, but an individual who enriches child’s life in many different perspectives.

-Being taught at a school in Moscow makes me very close to the ideas of Lev Vygotsky.
-My students are always surprising me with their prior learning (either from home or school) and I’m always doing my best trying to scaffold what children already know and organising a constraction of a new level of their knowledge.
+My students are always surprising me with their prior learning (either from home or school) and I’m always doing my best trying to scaffold what children already know and organising a construction of a new level of their knowledge.
 Thus, the diverse classroom environment provide exceptional opportunity for sharing and expanding everyone’s world outlook.

-There is no such thing as a genius child.
+There is, probably, no such thing as a genius child.
 It depends on the teaching and the environment.
-Everyone has a chance to become great and the adult’s high expectations together with the culture of the The Growth Mindset can nurture true genuineness and talents.
+Everyone has a chance to become great and the adults’ high expectations together with the culture of the Growth Mindset can nurture true genuineness and talents.

 If you want to get more information about my lessons or morning/after school clubs please get in touch.